mbootsman/marcelbootsman.nl/content/readme.md

 ---
+author: Marcel Bootsman
+date: "2020-04-23T15:24:16+02:00"
+draft: false
 title: ReadMe
-date: '2020-04-23T15:24:16+02:00'
-draft: false
-menu: "main"
-author: 'Marcel Bootsman'
 ---
 A README about me.

 I know README files about software.
-They tell the user what the software does, how it works, how to contact the authors, etc. And now, there are also personal README files, as I learned from [Nathan Bliss](https://twitter.com/nathan_bliss).
+They tell the user what the software does, how it works, how to contact the authors, etc. And now, there are also personal README files, as I learned from [Nathan Bliss](https://nathanbliss.online/).

 So, here’s my README.
 Initally intended for my co-workers, but hey, it might be informative for everybody that finds this.